sympy/sympy/doc/src/modules/solvers/solveset.rst

   * or that the real set of solutions are finite or infinite
   * etc.

-* :func:`~sympy.solvers.solvers.solve` may return a few solutions when more solutions (potentially infinitely many) also exist.
+* ``solve`` may return a few solutions when more solutions (potentially infinitely many) also exist.

-  It is to some extent inherent to the API of :func:`~sympy.solvers.solvers.solve` that it does not have a way to represent these different cases distinctly.
+  It is to some extent inherent to the API of ``solve`` that it does not have a way to represent these different cases distinctly.

 Whereas ``solveset`` returns a ``Set`` representing all of the solutions of a univariate equation.